epctex-support/clutchco-scraper/README.md

 ## Clutch.co export
 During the run, the actor stores results into a dataset.
 Each item is a separate item in the dataset.

-You can manage the results in any languague (Python, PHP, Node.js/NPM).
+You can manage the results in any language (Python, PHP, Node.js/NPM).
 See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this Clutch.co actor.

 ## Scraped Clutch.co company profiles